 Ice core science has dramatically advanced our understanding of how the Earth's climate has changed in the past.
 Ice cores collected from Greenland have revolutionized our notion of climate variability during the past 100,000 years.
-The WAIS Divide ice core will provide the first Southern Hemisphere climate and greenhouse gas records of comparable time resolution and duration to the Greenland ice cores enabling detailed comparison of environmental conditions between the northern and southern hemispheres, and the study of greenhouse gas concentrations in the paleo-atmosphere, with a greater level of detail than previously possible.
-The WAIS Divide ice core will also be used to test models of WAIS history and stability, and to investigate the biological signals contained in deep Antarctic ice cores.
+The WAIS Divide ice core is the highest resolution, best dated ice core record from Antarctica.
+As such, the WAIS Divide ice core is providing the first Southern Hemisphere climate and greenhouse gas records of comparable time resolution and duration to the Greenland ice cores, enabling detailed comparison of environmental conditions between the northern and southern hemispheres, and the study of greenhouse gas concentrations in the paleo-atmosphere, with a greater level of detail than previously possible.
+The WAIS Divide ice core is also being used to test models of WAIS history and stability, and to investigate the biological signals contained in deep Antarctic ice cores.

 What makes the WAIS Divide ice core special?

-- The most significant and unique characteristic of the WAIS Divide project will be the development of climate records with an absolute, annual-layer-counted chronology for the most recent ~40,000 years.
+- The most significant and unique characteristic of the WAIS Divide project is the development of climate records with an absolute, annual-layer-counted chronology for the most recent ~30,000 years.

-- The combination of high-time resolution and the small age offset will allow us to study interactions between climate variations and atmospheric composition with a level of detail previously not possible in deep long Antarctic ice core records.
+- The combination of high-time resolution and the small age offset allows us to study interactions between climate variations and atmospheric composition with a level of detail previously not possible in deep long Antarctic ice core records.

-- Unlike the Greenland ice cores, an excellent atmospheric CO2 record is expected to be obtained from the WAIS Divide ice core since Antarctic ice has an order of magnitude less dust than Greenland ice.
+- Unlike the Greenland ice cores, the WAIS Divide ice core contains an excellent atmospheric carbon dioxide record, since Antarctic ice has an order of magnitude less dust than Greenland ice.

-- Many other gases (both greenhouse and non-greenhouse) and their isotopes will be measured at unprecedented precision and resolution.
+- Many other gases (both greenhouse and non-greenhouse) and their isotopes are being measured at unprecedented precision and resolution.

 What is an ice divide?